jfeigel/ngMultivitamin/js/directives/README.md

-Put each separate directive in the `directives` folder and grunt will concatenate them all into directives.js.
+Put each separate directive in the `src` folder and grunt will concatenate them all into directives.js.